Skip to main content

 239(2)(f) Solicitor-client privilege

-The Ombudsman found that discussions during a closed session of council with Township of Adjala-Tosorontio solicitors about a development project and a specific agreement fit within the exception for solicitor-client privilege.
+The Ombudsman found that discussions of council for the Township of Adjala-Tosorontio held in closed session with solicitors about a development project and a specific agreement fit within the exception for solicitor-client privilege.

 Resolution